Tax Related Links

 If you are receiving a large refund, consider changing your withholding level by submitting a new Form W-4 to your employer.
 Why let the IRS hold your money all year without paying you interest.

-Analyze your expected deductions, exemptions and credits for 2007 and then complete the W-4 worksheet to calculate how many exemptions you can claim.
+Analyze your expected deductions, exemptions and credits and then complete the W-4 worksheet to calculate how many exemptions you can claim.
 Many individuals mistakenly believe that they are limited to claiming a withholding exemption solely for spouses or dependents.
 If your deductions are high enough, you may claim more.

 Some people feel that they would be tempted to spend an additional amount received in their pay check from reduced withholding instead of saving it.
 Possibly, they consider a large refund every year as a bonus or forced savings.
 However, there are other options that can stimulate systematic savings without using the IRS.
 For example, you can set up an ACH or automatic withdrawal from your account or paycheck to have the money deposited directly into some type of savings or retirement account.
 So instead of having money deducted from your income and held by the IRS all year, have that money grow in your own account.